flame-engine/flame/README.md

 ## About 1.0.0

-This is a release candidate for version 1.0.0 of Flame.
-This is not ready for production use and the documentation found here is not completely updated according to the code, also everything here can be changed before the full release.
+Our goal is to release v1 soon.
+We are periodically launching RCs (release candidates) as we evolve the code, and we are already quite happy with where we are (but there might be still further changes).
+Our documentation is still not completely updated to v1, and things are still open to change.

-Use this version to get a preview of how the new Flame version will be and also to give the team feedback about the new structure and/or features.
+Please use this version to get a preview of how the new Flame version will be and also to give the team feedback about the new structure and/or features.

-Checkout the branches `develop-v0.x` and `master-v0.x` for the current last 0.x version.
-However no new updates will be added to v0 except for bugfixes.
+The `master` branch is the bleeding edge of the v1 migration.
+The `master-v0.x` branch is the latest v0 release (where we are still merging some patches and crucial fixes).

-The current v1 release is `1.0.0-rc6` on pub.
-The last stable version so far is `0.29.0`.
+The current v1 release is `1.0.0-rc7` on pub.
+The last stable version so far is `0.29.3`.
 Feel free to choose the one that better suits your need.

 ---